Nijenhuis operators on 2D pre-Lie algebras and 3D associative algebras

 Nijenhuis torsion was first introduced by Nijenhuis in 1951 (\cite{Nijenhuis}).
 Let $M$ be a smooth $n$-dimensional manifold, $N$ a smooth operator field on it, and $v$, $u$ smooth vector fields.
 Then the Nijenhuis torsion $(\mathcal{T}_N)_{~jk}^{i}$ of $N$ is a tensor of type (1, 2) given by the formula

 or in local coordinates $\mathbf{x}=(x^1,...,x^n)$,

 An operator $N$ is called a Nijenhuis operator if $\mathcal{T}_N = 0$.
 The vanishing of the Nijenhuis torsion is a necessary (but not sufficient) condition for the integrability of an operator field (\cite{Konyaev}).
 Moreover, Nijenhuis operators play a central role in various fields such as complex differential geometry and complex Lie algebra theory (\cite{Wells}), deformations of associative (resp.
 Lie) algebras (\cite{Gerstenhaber,Nijenhuis-2}), and pairs of Dirac structures (\cite{clem,Dorfman}).
 Many interesting generalizations have been made, including applications to pre-Lie algebras (\cite{Wang}), $n$-Lie algebras (\cite{Liu}), Hom-Lie algebras (\cite{Das}), and Courant algebroids with Nijenhuis structures (\cite{Kos}).
+The theory of Nijenhuis operators has recently been enriched by studies extending them to broader frameworks, including Banach homogeneous spaces (\cite{Golinski2}), Leibniz algebras(\cite{Mondal}), associative D-bialgebras(\cite{Ma}), and 3-Hom-Lie algebras(\cite{Li}), among others.